poteresting/SpaceInvader/README.md

 # SpaceInvader

+Project: Space Invader Game

-Description: This is a single player python game, where spacecraft fires rocket to destroy aliens and ufo.
+Description: This is a single player python game, where spacecraft can fire rocket to destroy aliens and ufo.
 Destroy all aliens and ufo before they destroy you!

-Note:
+Concept: OOP, observer pattern, singleton pattern.